 He was the second oldest of five kids born to a single mother who was still herself a kid when he was born.
-He always tried to serve as a caretaker for his siblings in chaotic times.
+He always strove to be a caretaker for his siblings in chaotic times.
 But one terrible night, when his young life had spun out of control from drug addiction and despair, he caused unspeakable harm.
-Today he strives for a consciousness he never had the means to acquire when living hand-to-mouth in a community crippled by economic blight, under-resourced schools, zero positive role models, and a juvenile “justice” system that was punitive in the extreme.
+While growing up, he had never had any belief that he had any kind of future to look to.
+He lived hand-to-mouth in a community crippled by economic blight, under-resourced schools, zero positive role models, and a juvenile “justice” system that was punitive in the extreme.
 From middle school through the time when he was arrested for the offense that sent him to death row, he had spent most of his teenage years trapped in the school-to-prison pipeline.
-His first offense involved being caught at school with Xanax that his mother, who sold drugs out of the home, had left lying around.
+His first offense involved being caught with at school with Xanax that his mother, whole sold drugs out of the home, had left lying around.

 They Went to Prison as Kids.
 Now They’re on Death Row.